Humboldt Alumni Award 2025

 The project is focused on the tropical Andes—one of the world’s most biodiverse regions— which faces increasing threats from global environmental change.
 In response, Selene Báez (plant ecologist), together with Armando Molina (hydrologist) and Juan Carlos de los Reyes (mathematician), has launched an ambitious initiative to bridge science and on-the-ground action.
 Their interdisciplinary hub will study ecosystem recovery in páramo and Andean forest restoration sites, linking researchers from Germany and Ecuador to foster collaboration, effective restoration, and the training of future scientists.

-Selene Báez is a Georg Forster Research Fellow and Associate Professor at the National Polytechnic School (EPN) in Quito, Ecuador.
+Selene Báez is a Georg Forster Research Fellow and Associate Professor at the Deparment of Biology, National Polytechnic School (EPN) in Quito, Ecuador.
+The project also counts with the support of additional collaborators as Ximena Palomeque, from Universidad de Cuenca, and Sebastian Paez, National Polytechnic School.

 Congratulations, Selene, on this well-deserved recognition!